eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 1.  a straight phase
 2.  a left-turning phase (only if there is a dedicated left-turn lane)
 3.  a straight phase for the direction orthogonal to the first one
-4.  a left-turning phase for the direction direction orthogonal to the first one (only if there is a dedicated left-turn lane)
+4.  a left-turning phase for the direction orthogonal to the first one (only if there is a dedicated left-turn lane)

 Due to the default timings explained above, the green phases usually